dlaurie/lua-notes/lpeg-brief.md

 A pattern *fails* when it does not match any substring at that point.

 **capture**
+Not just a portion of a match.

-1. One of the individually accessible Lua values returned by some patterns, e.g. a portion of a match.
+1. One of the individually accessible Lua values returned by some patterns.
 2. To return such a value.
 3. A capture pattern.